Norbiton to Hammersmith or Putney walk

 Finishing at Chiswick Station (+1 km)

-- For the suggested route, make your way to Burlington Lane Gate, near the southern corner of the gardens.
+- Make your way to Burlington Lane Gate, near the southern corner of the gardens.
 From the café the shortest route is to retrace your steps past the front of the house to the Cascade.
 From here you can either keep ahead or go up a flight of steps onto a higher parallel path, the Terrace.
 Both routes lead to an Obelisk in front of the gate.

 Finishing at Turnham Green Station (+1¾ km)

 - Make your way to Duke's Avenue Gate, in the northern corner of the gardens.
 From the café the shortest route is to go past the Italian Garden and turn left onto a broad tree-lined avenue.
-Instead of going out through the main gate at the far end, it is slightly better to veer right across the grass to a side gate in the wall.
+You could go out through the main gate at the far end and turn right to get to the subway under the A4, but it is better to veer right across the grass and leave through a pedestrian gate in the wall.

-- To detour to Hogarth House, turn right and go along the A4 for 150m to find the house on the right.
+- Detour to Hogarth House (+300m) Turn right and go along the A4 for 150m to find the house on the right.
 Return the same way.

-- Go down the ramp outside the pedestrian gate and take the subway under the A4.
-On the far side continue along Duke's Avenue, heading directly away from the main road.
+- Go down the ramp outside the pedestrian gate to the subway.
+On the other side of the A4 continue along Duke's Avenue, directly away from the main road.

-- To get away from the main road, the suggested route is to turn left after 75m into Fisher's Lane.
-In 175m cross over Chiswick Common Road and turn right onto a path across the common, gradually approaching the underground tracks on the embankment behind a sports centre on your left.
+- On the suggested route you go across Chiswick Common Road in 175m and turn right onto a path across Chiswick Back Common, gradually approaching the underground tracks on the embankment off to your left.

-- On the far side of Chiswick Common cross over the B409 and go under the railway bridge to find the entrance to Turnham Green station.
+- On the far side of the common cross over the B409 and go under the railway bridge to find the entrance to Turnham Green station.

 - To continue the walk, make your way to Corney Road Gate, in the eastern corner of the gardens.
 From the café the shortest route is to take the path leading away from the front of the café (with the house off to your right) and turn left at a T-junction, away from the house.
 Where this path swings left in the corner of the grounds, veer right to find the gate.